This post may contain affiliate links. Please read my disclosure policy.

 - Spread the jam evenly over the tart.

-- To make the lattice, roll the reserved 1/3 portion of the dough on a floured surface to 3/8-inch thickness.
+- Roll the reserved 1/3 portion of the dough on a floured surface to 3/8-inch thickness.
 Cut into ½-inch wide strips with a fluted pastry cutter or small, sharp knife.

 - Lay the strips in a diagonal lattice pattern over the tart, starting in the center with the longest piece, trimming if necessary.
 Pinch the dough where the edges meet around the diameter of the pan.
 Put the tart in the refrigerator and chill 1 hour.

-- Preheat oven to 375 degrees.
+- Preheat oven to 375 (190 C) degrees.
 Bake 30 minutes, or until the lattice is golden brown and the jam is bubbling.